tombennet/bitcoin-serverless-donations/README.md

 # Bitcoin Serverless Payments

-A simple, self-custodial solution for accepting private, on-chain Bitcoin payments with minimal overhead and a good level of privacy.
+A simple, self-custodial solution for accepting private, on-chain Bitcoin donations with minimal overhead and a good level of privacy.

 ## 🚀 Quick Start